CobayaSampler/cobaya/docs/output.rst

 .. note::

+   Some samplers produce additional output, e.g.

+   - :doc:`MCMC <sampler_mcmc>` produces an additional ``[prefix].progress`` file monitoring the convergence of the chain, that can be inspected or :ref:`plotted <mcmc_progress>`.
-   Some samplers produce additional output, e.g. :doc:`PolyChord <sampler_polychord>`.
-In those cases, the resulting output is translated into **cobaya**'s output format, but the sampler's native output is kept too, usually under sub-folder within the output folder indicated with ``output`` (see the documentation for the particular sampler that you are using).
+   - :doc:`PolyChord <sampler_polychord>` produces native output, which is translated into **cobaya**'s output format with the usual file names, but also kept under a sub-folder within the output folder.

 To specify the folder where the output files will be written and their name, use the option ``output`` at the *top-level* of the input file (i.e. not inside any block, see the example input in the :doc:`example`):